Life of Mr Richard Savage: Background

 The Life of Savage was not Johnson's first biography.
 In 1740 he wrote short biographies of Jean-Philippe Baratier, Robert Blake, and Francis Drake.
 Before this time, between 1737 and 1739, Johnson was close to Savage.
 Savage was both a poet and a playwright, and Johnson was reported to enjoy spending time and discussing various topics with him, along with drinking and other merriment.
 However, that lifestyle could not continue, and Savage was encouraged by his friends to move to Bristol and clean up his life.
-He was unable to accomplish this which led to him being sent to debtors' prison and dying in 1743.
+He was unable to accomplish this, which in turn led to his being sent to debtors' prison, and to his death in 1743.

 Immediately after Savage died, various periodicals were printing biographical material on the dead poet.
 Edward Cave, Johnson's publisher, encouraged Johnson to put together a life of his friend.
-Johnson began to collect as many letters and biographical details as he could and, with his extensive history with Savage, produced his work.
+Johnson began to collect as many letters and biographical details as he could and, together with material from his extensive personal history with Savage, produced his work.
 Johnson dedicated a large portion of his time to the work, and was able to produce, as he claimed, "forty-eight of the printed octavo pages of the life of Savage at a sitting, but then I sat up all night."

 Johnson finished the work just before the Christmas of 1743 and was paid fifteen guineas.
 It was published anonymously and contained almost 200 pages.
 It was immediately successful, but it was not the financial success that Johnson or Cave wanted nor did it extend Johnson's reputation at the time.
 However, it did form an important beginning for Johnson as a biographer, and the work was later included in his Lives of the Most Eminent English Poets series.